AnisurRahman-46/Cybersecurity-Learning/Day-05/README.md

 **_And done!
 We have created our custom command of `myip` by which typing a simple word we can get the `inet` (IP Address) value without getting unnecessary details._**

 ---
+So in our Day-05, we learnt how to make our own Custom Command.
+Do practice it again and again to get your hands on it.

+Let's move to our Day-06 (https://github.com/AnisurRahman-46/Cybersecurity-Learning/tree/main/Day-06)

+---